bridgitkanini/superchat/README.md

 └── vite.config.ts     # Vite configuration
 ```

-## 🔧 Technologies Used

-- **Frontend**:
-  - React 19
-  - TypeScript
-  - Vite
-  - TailwindCSS
-  - Radix UI Primitives
-  - Lucide Icons

-- **Backend**:
-  - Firebase Authentication
-  - Cloud Firestore
-  - Firebase Hosting
-  - Firebase Cloud Functions

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit) file for details.

 ---

-Built with ❤️ by [Your Name]

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.